 Our bikes carry an incredible amount of luggage; for a trip of this duration we essentially need to bring a much-reduced version of our home with us on the road.
 In preparing for a trip like this the hunt is on for lightweight and compact gear but you need to take care that this does not reduce comfort and durability to an unacceptable level.
 So let me show you around our new homes…

 We started this trip with an old tent, sleeping bags and air-mats but abandoned these before reaching Asia as we simply hadn’t used them on the run through Europe and figured we would realistically next need camping gear in Australia.
 They were occupying a lot of room on the bikes so we sent them home.
 Accommodation in Asia has been mostly cheap hotels, guesthouses and B&Bs with the odd luxury splurge now and again.

 One of the greatest comforts on a trip of any duration is the ability to prepare and cook your own food.
 Don’t get me wrong, we both love dining out and sampling the local fare but this can be expensive and also tedious if you are stuck in one place for any length of time.
-Even if you are not camping, having the ability to cook your own food, even just a cuppa or a bold egg, is a big bonus and we have even put our kitchen to good use in apartments, flats & some hotel rooms.

 Our cooker is the dinky little MSR Dragonfly, a wonderful lightweight, compact cooker with a variable flame adjuster that runs on unleaded fuel straight from the bike!
 We found an excellent Made-In-China Teflon-coated aluminium pots & pans set that all folds into the largest pot and comes complete with some egg-poachers!
 Again, this is all kit tried and tested on the Pan-American.